yoeunes/regex-parser/README.md

 ### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the MIT License.See the `LICENSE` file for details.